 Each year, at the Everyday Hero Awards, Keep Louisiana Beautiful recognizes those that go the extra mile to keep our communities litter-free and beautiful.
 These businesses, organizations, and individual citizens are moving Louisiana towards a more sustainable future through their commendable environmentally conscious efforts.

-Wednesday, October 11, 12 – 2 p.m.
+Thursday, October 24, 12 – 2 p.m.

-201 Lafayette St., Baton Rouge, Louisiana
+4728 Constitution Ave., Baton Rouge, Louisiana

 This is the most prestigious Everyday Hero award named in honor of our state’s former First Lady, Alice Foster, who played a significant role in establishing the Keep Louisiana Beautiful organization for a cleaner, greener Louisiana.
 The Alice Foster Award is presented to an individual who embodies the mission of Keep Louisiana Beautiful through their advocacy and leadership, and whose life’s work has left a legacy in their community.
 They are well respected by their peers, and they have influenced others to support their mission-driven work.
+This award winner is selected by KLB.
+Nominations are not being accepted.

 Named for Keep Louisiana Beautiful’s beloved mascot, Rocksey the Raccoon, this award is presented to a student or student group in grades K-12 exemplifying environmental stewardship.
 They are passionate about keeping their community clean and beautiful and they recognize it is every citizen’s responsibility to protect the environment.
 Their leadership in and outside of the classroom encourages their peers to reduce waste, recycle, and pick up litter when they see it.
 Associated with this award is a cash prize.